greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/director-IT-audit_1_1_1.md

 ---
 title: Director, IT Audit
 description: Responsible for the development and execution of a global risk-based technology-focused internal audit strategy,  IT audit, and SOX ITGC plans in support of Internal Audit Department requirements.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/director-IT-audit_1_1_1/
+linkTitle: Director, IT Audit
+type: docs
 ---

 The position additionally will support in developing and executing the Internal Audit strategic plan and roadmap to build the next generation Audit function.